UnsavoryMaggot/Faxanadu-Retranslation/README.md

 v1.06+

+v1.06.7+
-- Fix Title Screen color bug
+- Fix Title Screen color bug.
-- Fix Ladder Jank
+- Fix Ladder Jank.
+- 			(For real, this time!)
+- Hidden item counter now increments in real time, for "RNG".

 v1.05+

 - Created three patches;
 -			(FCEU for FCEU emulators only,
 			NES for real hardware and accurate emulators,
 			LITE for prepatched roms.)
 - Death and Continue both load your save.